 The initial training activities for the local Civic Forum staff members in Bosnia and Haiti began the process of building well-functioning teams.
-Although team-building was an explicit training objective in both cases, the initial training activities were designed solely to provide the team members with a framework for collectively solving problems and for learning constantly from their field In other words, the team experiences. members developed some of the tools and values they would need to work together, and foster the team's self-improvement in the future.
+Although team-building was an explicit training objective in both cases, the initial training activities were designed solely to provide the team members with a framework for collectively solving problems and for learning constantly from their field experiences.
+In other words, the team members developed some of the tools and values they would need to work together, and foster the team's self-improvement in the future.

-together.
-For this reason, a variety of methods were employed, including forms of paired interviews, role-plays, small-group problemsolving, and large-group decisionmaking.
+Team-building was factored into all stages of the training program - meaning that for every activity the trainer asked, "How will this activity help the team develop?"
+The methods used to examine various issues required the new staff members to work together, even though the content of the training ranged from NDI's mandate to the principles of democracy.
+The assumption is that if a team is going to form the members need to practice working together.
+For this reason, a variety of methods were employed, including forms of paired interviews, role-plays, small-group problem-solving, and large-group decisionmaking.
 These activities helped team members begin to form relationships with their counterparts and develop values, such as trust, honesty and mutual respect.
 Informal activities such as group lunches and parties also helped the team develop cohesion.

 In both Bosnia and Haiti, the training proved to be effective in forming constructive threads between the new staff members.
-Nonetheless, wrapping the threads into a much stronger rope requires additional training and a constant emphasis on the process of teamwork, self-management and assessment.
+Nonetheless, wrapping the threads into a much stronger rope requires additional training and a constant emphasis on the process of teamwork, selfmanagement and assessment.